herrj636/herrj636.github.io/AssignmentOne/README.md

 - [ ] **Would set put the button so that everytime you click a different version (AKA a universe) of the skull would be loaded.**

+- [ ] **Create JSON file to store data of multiple universes** Would like to create a JSON file in the future to store hidden `div` so that they are loaded only when needed.
+This to improve scalability and performance.